apertium/apertium-nno-nob/BRANCH_STATUS.md

 ## Main work remaining:

-- We should use the subj→ref method for participles as well as passives.
-Currently we "disambiguate" participles based on preceding subject, but that fails when subject changes gender in bidix, since we disambiguate based on nob gender – while it's the target language subject that gets stored in the `ref` field, which *will* have the right gender.

 - lrx needs to deal with @-tags (typically does, but some rules might end in <aa>)